khakhalin/robowh/README.md

 * Finally, elementary moves we'll call `move`

 TODO:
-* Make scheduling and orchestration events to logger info
 * Make robots register as idle at creation
 * Rework move to work from actions, not just to 0,0
 * Hint-typing for strategies as a parameter, in robots?